 Born in 1851, William Hesketh Lever made his fortune through the manufacture and marketing of soap and cleaning products.
-In the space of only a few years his company Lever Brothers grew to become a household name, and its products, which included Sunlight Soap and Lux, were sold around the world.
+In the space of only a few years his company Lever Brothers grew to become a household name and its products, including Sunlight Soap and Lux, were sold worldwide.
 The title ‘Lord Leverhulme’ was conferred upon Lever in 1917 (‘Hulme’ being the maiden name of his wife, Elizabeth, who had died four years previously).

 An initial scoping survey has summarised what is already in the public domain regarding the Lever Brothers’ activities in the DRC and the Solomon Islands.
 This scoping survey is available here.
-The report was written by Dr Josephine Tierney of the University of Liverpool, overseen by the renowned academic, Professor Charles Forsdick, and by a panel of independent experts administered by the Royal African Society.
+The report was written by Dr Josephine Tierney of the University of Liverpool and overseen by the renowned academic Professor Charles Forsdick together with a panel of independent experts administered by the Royal African Society.
 The panel will help ensure that the research is thorough, complete, independent and transparent.

 The scoping survey has also identified a number of important questions that remain unanswered and the research will attempt to answer these questions.
 Unilever have confirmed their commitment to ensure the findings of the research are regularly shared and widely accessible, as they are clearly not just of academic interest but significant for institutional partners, the community and the wider public.
 The final report will be published in full.